NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2026-02-02.md

 The criticism is more about systems friction: balancing comes up a lot, AI behavior gets called out repeatedly, and the supply system seems to create more frustration than intended.

 It seems like the game has a solid foundation for an Early Access launch.
 The core holds up, and balancing and technical issues can be ironed out over time.
-The core holds up, and balancing and technical issues can be ironed out over time.

 ---